pkrumins/nodejs-proxy/readme.txt

 And that's it!

-I have also added ip-based access control and by default the proxy will deny all IPs.
-To add a new ip, just echo it to 'allow_ip_list' file:
+I have also added ip-based access control.
+As long as no ip is explicitly denied, all will be allowed.
+If you need a specic access list just echo it to 'allow_ip_list' file:

     $ echo '1.2.3.4' >> config/allow_ip_list